jlbouffard/proto-cookbook/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This cookbook is broken up into two main sections- "Plotting ERA 5 data" and "Comparing ERA5 data with lab data"

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )
+### Analyzing and Plotting ERA 5 data

 (Add content for this section, e.g., "The foundational content includes ... ")

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )
+### Comparing ERA 5 data with lab produced data

 (Add content for this section, e.g., "Example workflows include ... ")